mistermi87/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the array.shape function retrieve data about the data:
+I used the array.shape() function to retrieve the Shape of the:
-I order to get the bumber of classes I calculated the difference i the maximum label number and the minimum.
+I order to get the bumber of classes I calculated the difference of the maximum label number and the minimum of training/validation/testing datasets.
 A plot of the histogram confirmed that there are no empty classes

 * The overal size of the training data is (34799, 32, 32, 3)
 * The size of training set is 34799